ansys/pyansys-dev-guide/doc/source/how-to/vulnerabilities.rst

 - A description of the fix and how it addresses the vulnerability
 - A link to the pull request that fixed the vulnerability

-Additionally, the Security advisory should be published on the repository's **Security** tab.
+Additionally, the security advisory should be published on the repository's **Security** tab.
 This advisory should include the same information as the changelog note.
 In the advisory, also included the
 CVE number, the date of the advisory, and the status of the advisory (such as published or withdrawn).

-A reference of a published Security advisory can be found here: `PyAnsys Geometry subprocess advisory`_.
+A reference of a published security advisory can be found here: `PyAnsys Geometry subprocess advisory`_.
 This advisory was published in the PyAnsys Geometry repository and includes information about a vulnerability in which users could execute arbitrary code on the system by using one of this library's functions.